yelabd/TwitterClone/README.md

 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
 - [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
-- [X] User can pull to refresh.
+- [ ] User can pull to refresh.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] List anything else that you can get done to improve the app functionality

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):